kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

       - DefaultMode (due to UID/GID dependency)
       - readOnly root filesystem.
 Mapped volumes still support readOnly
       - Block device mapping
+    - Expanding the mounted volume (resizefs)
     - HugePages
     - Memory as the storage medium
 - CSI plugins, which require privileged containers
-- File system features like uui/guid, per-user Linux filesystem permissions, and read-only root filesystems
+- File system features like uui/guid, per-user Linux filesystem permissions, and read-only root filesystems (see note above and also later in the doc about read-only volumes)
 - NFS based storage/volume support (https://github.com/kubernetes/kubernetes/issues/56188)
 - Host networking is not available in Windows
 - ClusterFirstWithHostNet is not supported for DNS.
 Windows treats all names with a `.` as a FQDN and skips PQDN resolution